 - Plus, more

 Take an objective view at your site to test if things flow well.
-If not, it may be time for an eCommerce redesign/rebrand or a custom conversion plan.
+If not, it may be time for an eCommerce redesign/rebrand so that you can maximize your online presence.

 That will help you create a customer-focused website experience for your business.

 Along the lines of making a great first impression.

 Think about how easy it is to navigate your eCommerce store.
 Reduce any potential friction that could cause your customers to leave your website, quickly.